VOUCHERS, “CHOICE,” AND THE LOOMING COLLAPSE OF AMERICAN EDUCATION

 One of my son’s best friends had a younger brother who was a gifted student.
 After college, he took a job as a speech teacher at a Catholic high school in an affluent part of town.
 He coached the school’s debate team to multiple state championships.
 He was admired and recognized by everyone for his teaching excellence.

-Until the school found out that he was gay and living with another man.
+That is, until the school found out that he was gay and living with another man.
 Just like that, he was gone.
 Across the country, similar stories abound with regard to both students and teachers whose sexuality, speech, and lives aren’t in line with local Catholic values.

 Believe me, I’m not trying to offend Catholic readers.
 If you wish your children to experience this sort of education, fine.
 But please don’t ask me to pay my tax dollars to support you.